Auronex/parceldaily-api-doc/readme.md

 - A new OAuth access token will be generated automatically 5 minutes before the token expires -->
 - The minimum of character for name are 3 characters
 - The maximum of character for name are 30 characters
+- Minimum for pickup: 1 parcels and above

 ### DHL
 - The minimum of character for name are 3 characters